Joseph Lee Heywood: Northfield Bank raid

 Bunker then noticed that the second outlaw was guarding Wilcox and the third outlaw was busy collecting money.
 He made a dash out the back door.
-The third outlaw gave chase, following him out the door and fired, wounding Bunker in the shoulder.
+The third outlaw gave chase, following him out the door and shot Bunker in the shoulder.

-Gang member Clell Miller, who was keeping watch on the street—which by this time was the site of a pitched gun battle between Northfield citizens and gang members—rode his horse back to the bank, dismounted, walked up to the door, and yelled inside for the gang members inside to hurry up.
+Gang member Clell Miller, who was keeping watch on the street—which by this time was the site of a pitched gun battle between Northfield citizens and gang members—rode his horse back to the bank, dismounted, walked up to the door, and yelled inside to hurry up.
 Within minutes, two of the gang members on the streets had been killed and others were seriously wounded.
-Gang member Cole Younger rode his horse to the bank and screamed for the others to come out.
+Cole Younger rode his horse to the bank and screamed for the others to come out.

 The first outlaw inside the bank once again knocked Heywood to the floor.
 Frustrated, he fired a bullet into the floor by Heywood's head.
 The third outlaw ran outside with the bag of money, followed by the first.
 The second outlaw left last and noticed Heywood trying to stand.
 The outlaw went back, placed his pistol to Heywood's head and fired, killing him, and then left the bank.

-The three outlaws who entered the bank are believed to be Frank James, Charlie Pitts, and Bob Younger.
+The three outlaws who entered the bank are believed to have been Frank James, Charlie Pitts, and Bob Younger.

 The gang members managed to abscond with only US$26.70.
 The bank reportedly held over US$12,000 at the time of robbery.